 5. What kinds of businesses should use local SEO?

-RE: It’s hard to imagine what businesses should not use local SEO.
+RE: It’s hard to imagine what businesses should not use local SEO, using custom seo services in Thailand is a must.
 Local businesses thrive on foot traffic and the area demographic customers looking for services.
 Think about a directories like Yelp.
 Every service is there and people trust them to find qualified providers.
 Google is the same, but it functions in a much broader way.

 6. Why does Google My Business matter?
 What does it have to do with SEO for my website?